flemingchase/flemingchase.github.io/_pages/about.md

 Cp Space theory, topologies on trees, and classifying generators for Tychonoff spaces.

-Please see some of my posts in the block section for some of my writings on these topics.
+Please see some of my posts in the blog section for some of my writings on these topics.

 In 2023, I was awarded a David L. Boren Fellowship through the National